kalyani105/SampleTicketServiceCodingChallenge/README.md

 7) And we can test option 3 by typing 3 and see the below screen for reference
 ![TestCase3](images/TestCase3.jpg)

+8)You can exit application by selecting the option 4.

 Sequence Diagrams: